RobinWagenaar/captcha4j/README.md

 Tiny java library for generating images and audio-fragments for use in Captcha's.

 Features:
-- Easy configuration and customization of the difficulty level.
+- Fluent java api for easy customization of the captcha and difficulty level.
-- Supports internationalization for audio, with several English and Dutch voices included.
+- Supports internationalization for audio, with multiple English and Dutch voices included (easily extensible)
 - Minimal number of third party libraries required.

 ### Captcha4j-web-demo